deepmancer/aredis-client/README.md

     await redis_client.disconnect()
 ```

-## Example Usage
+### 🔍 Example Usage

-Here's a complete example of how to use aredis-client:
+Here's a complete example to demonstrate the power of `aredis-client`:

 ```python
 import asyncio